Frequently Asked Questions

 EVO ICL is not typically noticeable after it is implanted.
 It does not attach to any structures within the eye and does not move around once in place.

 The EVO ICL surgery is performed on an outpatient basis which means that the patient has surgery and leaves the same day.
 The procedure itself usually takes 20-30 minutes or less.
 The patient will need someone to drive them home on surgery day.
 A light, topical or local anesthetic is administered.
-There is very little discomfort during or after surgery.
+There is typically very little discomfort during or after surgery.
 Some eye drops or medication may be prescribed and a visit with your eye care professional is usually scheduled the day after surgery.

 Important Safety Information